EllieZelon/EllieZelon/README.md

 - 👋 Hi, I’m @zyeraz
 - 👀 I’m interested in cool code
 - 🌱 learning C# and Java
-- 📫 How to reach me twitch.tv/elliezelon
+- 📫 How to reach me;@zyeraz on discord

 <!---
 EllieZelon/EllieZelon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.